 Many metrics about the United States economy tell us that it is doing well.
-In particular, the U.S. economy is growing rapidly, many American companies are generating noteworthy profits, and unemployment is at record low.
+In particular, the U.S. economy is growing rapidly, many American companies are generating noteworthy profits, and unemployment is at a record low.
 This notwithstanding, many in the financial community and some economists seem to think that we are in a beguilingly calm period before the proverbial storm.

 What’s happening with the stock market?